nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. User executes `module list`\
    i. `Click` receives user's input.\
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse user's input into a `Command`.
-2. Creating `GetCapCommand` object.
+2. Create `GetCapCommand` object.
-3. Executing command.\
+3. Execute command.\
    i. `GetCapCommand` calls `moduleManager.getExpectedCap()` to get the expected CAP. ii.
 If the expected CAP return is not a number, `GetCapCommand` calls `ui.printMessage` to prompt the `MESSAGE_MISSING_CAP_INFO` to the user. iii.
 Else, `GetCapCommand` calls ui.printMessage` to print the information related to the CAP and the expected CAP to the user.